Dr John Richard Parrish (m)

 Currently Dr Abbey Cargill

-We have three Practice Nurses.
+We have two Practice Nurses.
 They see patients by appointment for such services as dressings, immunisations, blood and urine tests, blood pressure checks, ECG’s ear syringing and cervical smears.
 They also give general advice on health and healthy living.
 In addition they carry out asthma and diabetic clinics.

 We have one health care assistant who undertakes some routine nursing duties so that the practice nurses can offer their more specialised skills to our patients.
 She has received training and assessment in certain areas such as taking bloods, routine blood pressure monitoring, blood glucose monitoring, ECG’s, simple dressings, new patient health checks and weight checks.
 She also undertakes chaperone duties if required.